15+ YearsCairns tour experts

 Lake Eacham

-Swim in the deep blue-green waters of an extinct volcanic crater, ringed by ancient rainforest and patrolled by freshwater turtles.
+Swim in the deep blue-green waters of an extinct volcanic crater, ringed by ancient rainforest and patrolled by freshwater turtles and rainbow lorikeets.

 Curtain Fig Tree

-A 500-year-old heritage-listed strangler fig whose aerial root curtain drops 15 metres — one of Queensland's most spectacular natural monuments.
+A 500-year-old heritage-listed strangler fig whose aerial root curtain drops 15 metres to the forest floor — one of Queensland's most spectacular natural monuments.

 Heritage · History